ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/multicontainer-app-deploy.md

 Please ensure that your `rds.tf` file exports a database `url` value in this way (changing `module_name` to match the name you use in your `rds.tf` file).

+#### Connecting to your RDS instance from your local machine

+This is not required for this tutorial.

+If you need to access an RDS instance from your local machine, you can find instructions for doing so [here][rds-access-instructions].

 ### Build docker images and pushing to ECR

 As before, we need to build docker images which we will push to our [Amazon ECR][ecr].